omni-compiler/omni-compiler/README.md

 ## Environment Variable
 * XMP_COARRAY_HEAP_SIZE
+ **Note that on the K computer this value is not used.**
+ This value is used to malloc for coarray.
+Therefore, this value must be set as a total coarray size.
 The default size is 16MB.
-Note that on the K computer this value is not used.
- If you want to change this size, please set it as below.
+ If you want to change this value, please set it as below.

     export XMP_COARRAY_HEAP_SIZE=128M

+* XMP_COARRAY_STRIDE_SIZE
+ **Note that on the K computer this value is not used.**
+ This value is used to malloc for coarray stride operations.
+ The default size is 1MB.
+ If you want to change this value, please set it as below.

+    export XMP_COARRAY_STRIDE_SIZE=32M

 # Profiling Options in XMP/C
  XMP supports profiler interfaces of Scalasca and tlog.